scollovati/ev3_scratch/README.md

 In progress:
 - [nothing]

 Furthermore we translated in it **Italian**.
 You can find it in this [file](http://scollovati.github.io/ev3_scratch/ev3_scratch_ita.js): this is the URL that you need to load on ScratchX.
+This file has some blocks (readRemoteButtonPort,playFreq) commented because we found them unuseful: however the english file (ev3_scratch.js) is aligned with the original one.

 We tested these fixes and upgrades during a weeklong camp with 5 EV3 kits working simultaneously.